jianyingwu/pfczm-abaqus/README.md

 # pfczm-abaqus
 Implementation of the phase-field regularized cohesive zone model (PF-CZM) into ABAQUS.

+Note: The routines are programmed in the free format syntax of FORTRAN90.
+      Currently the UEL subroutines can only be run in serial computation.

 usage: abaqus interactive job=bending_bfgs user=pfczm_bfgs

 Author: J. Y. Wu (jywu@scut.edu.cn) and Y. Huang (yulihuang@gmail.com)